saltastroops/saao-shared-jenkins-library/README.md

 ### Plugins

-In addition to the recommended plugins installed when first starting Jenkins the following plugins are required.
+In addition to the recommended plugins installed when first starting Jenkins, the following plugins are required.

 * [Docker Pipeline](https://plugins.jenkins.io/docker-workflow/) (Note this is not the same as the "Docker" plugin.)
 * [SSH Pipeline Steps](https://plugins.jenkins.io/ssh-steps/)